JeffreyGarrett/ARM-Microservice-Design-pattern/README.md

 this works in the sense that manual testing from an ops perspective is less not more, while automated testing will do the heavy lifting

+# deploying

+Because linked templates require the templates to be public, you'll need a way to broadcast templates.
+In order to speed up development host your deployments locally using ngrok.
+This allows for deployments quickly and iteratively without pushing to repos for new feature branches and testing new infrastructure deployments.

+- install http-server  `npm install -g http-server`
+- install ngrok `npm install -g ngrok`
+- from `public` folder deploy http server `http-server ./ -p 8080`
+- deplpoy ngrok `ngrok http 8080`
+- update your deployment script (in deployments folder)
+- run your deployment.sh script (see examples)

+# NOTE
+- this is an example does not include security or other deployment needs
+- this doesn't include perfect examples: suggest you see azure's template repo's